Dreepye/StarNubMain/Server/README.md

 			- Player Sessions (Characters, start and end time, attached account)
 			- Characters (Cleaned name & UUID)
 			- Characters and the IPs seen for each one
-			- Accounts, account settings, chat rooms, achievements are just some
+			- Accounts, account settings, starbounddata.packets.chat rooms, achievements are just some
 			- Groups, group ladders and group permissions
    - Highly scalable:
 		- Network and Event system well scale to hardware
-   *- Built in DOS and DDOS detection attempts for sockets and connection spamming
+   *- Built in DOS and DDOS detection attempts for sockets and starbounddata.packets.connection spamming
 		- Auto clean up of left open sockets
 		*- Auto internal ip banning on DOS or DDOS
 		*- Connection rate limiter in case of ddos detected
    - Unique account system:
-		- Characters that join a server can create an account or attach a character to an account this enables them to keep personal settings, groups, permissions and centralize all the information about them from each character into one spot
+		- Characters that join a starbounddata.packets.starbounddata.packets.server can create an account or attach a character to an account this enables them to keep personal settings, groups, permissions and centralize all the information about them from each character into one spot
    - 3 Tier permissions system {base}.{sub}.{permission}.
-		- You can use permissions to allow command usage, block breaking size, chat speed are just a few uses of permissions
+		- You can use permissions to allow command usage, block breaking size, starbounddata.packets.chat speed are just a few uses of permissions
 		- Accounts and Groups can have permissions.
 If a group inherited another group, the permissions are thus inherited as well and the player assumse each of the permissions
    - Chat:
 		- Spam Protections:
 			- Configurable:
-				- Global chat rate limit (Prevents spamming, is configurable to the milliseconds) *- Permission per user for fine grain rate limiting
+				- Global starbounddata.packets.chat rate limit (Prevents spamming, is configurable to the milliseconds) *- Permission per user for fine grain rate limiting
 			- Auto lower caseing of mostly capitalized sentences *- Block repeat messages or messages that are almost the same *- Word filter
 			- Spam reply message
-		- Server name and chat - color options
+		- Server name and starbounddata.packets.chat - color options
-		- Global name and chat - color option
+		- Global name and starbounddata.packets.chat - color option
 		*- Player prefix and suffix selectable by the player based on groups and achievements they have
 		- Customizable tage start and end example..."[", "]".
 		- Chat Rooms:
-			- Universe chat is a chat room that can be left
+			- Universe starbounddata.packets.chat is a starbounddata.packets.chat room that can be left
 			- Chat Rooms subscriptions are saved so when logging in you rejoin any rooms from before
-			- Chat rooms that are private can be password protected, and the chat room will appear in the list butthe inhabitants are secret
+			- Chat rooms that are private can be password protected, and the starbounddata.packets.chat room will appear in the list butthe inhabitants are secret
-			- Players can set a default chat room so when they use chat it talks to that room only, they would have to use /chat universe hey! in order to talk back to universe if they set the chat room to another default
+			- Players can set a default starbounddata.packets.chat room so when they use starbounddata.packets.chat it talks to that room only, they would have to use /starbounddata.packets.chat universe hey! in order to talk back to universe if they set the starbounddata.packets.chat room to another default
 		- Players can be muted
-		- Players can be ignored by other players both players will not see each others chat or be able to whisper each other
+		- Players can be ignored by other players both players will not see each others starbounddata.packets.chat or be able to whisper each other
-		- Allow colored nick names or chat by players
-		*- Tokens for information an colors instead of ^blue; or ^#0000CC; you could use {bl} for online {online}
+		- Allow colored nick names or starbounddata.packets.chat by players *- Tokens for information an colors instead of ^blue; or ^#0000CC; you could use {bl} for online {online}
-		- Illegal names and nick names are automatically changed when a player joins and sent to the server
+		- Illegal names and nick names are automatically changed when a player joins and sent to the starbounddata.packets.starbounddata.packets.server
-		- PVP messages are no longer global but local
+		- PVP messages are no longer starbounddata.packets.global but local
 		- Players can be whispered by any identifier, Starbound id(Changed per login), StarnubID, character name colored or not, nick name, ip, uuid
 			- Example /w 2 hey = Starbound id, /w 2s hey statnubd up, /w underbalanced hey, /w 127.0.0.1 hey who is this?